 $0.99/120 = $0.01 ea

 Special Things to Remember When Pricing Your Handmade Jewelry

 There are a few things that you may not automatically think about when pricing your jewelry, but they are just as important as your price per bead or finding.

-- Waste - It almost doesn't seem fair to charge people for something they don't get but it's necessary.
+- Waste: It almost doesn't seem fair to charge people for something they don't get, but it's necessary.
 In the above photo and chart, my beaded necklace is 17 inches long, and the bracelet is a little less than 8 inches, which adds up to 25 inches, but I have included 29 inches in the base price.
-This accounts for the extra at the ends that is doubled up (I'll explain that in another Hub) and about two inches I had to clip off of each piece to complete it.
-Though the customer is not getting those extra two inches, I don't want to lose my money on them, either, so they get added into the base price.
+This accounts for the extra at the ends that are doubled up (I'll explain that in another article), and about two inches, I had to clip off of each piece to complete it.
+Though the customer is not getting those extra two inches, I don't want to lose my money on them, either, so they get added to the base price.

 To know exactly how much you can get for your creations is going to take some serious trial and error.
 The first thing you need to do is find out who your audience is.